stefanoslig/blog/_posts/ngrx-signals-store.md

 ### withHooks

 In case we want to perform specific actions when the store is created or destroyed like calling one of the methods we have defined previously in the `withMethods` feature or performing some clean-up logic, we can use the `withHooks` feature.
-The lifecycle methods also have access to the injection context for automatic cleanup using the takeUntilDestroyed() function from Angular.

 Example of `withHooks` usage: